What is a Function?

 The first column represents all the numbers you put into the machine.
 These are the x values of your function.
 The second column (on the right) is all the numbers that the machine will give you after adding 1.
 These are the y values of your function.

-How to Solve a Function for y
+How to Solve a Function for y, or f(x)

 Here’s an example: